Mass suicide: Adam House (2007)

-Burari Deaths (2018)
+Burari deaths (2018)

-The Burari deaths, also "Burari case" and "Burari kaand", refers to the deaths of eleven family members of the Chundawat family from Burari, India, in 2018.
+In 2018, eleven family members of the Chundawat family were found dead in their home in Burari, India.
 Ten family members were found hanged, while the oldest family member, the grandmother, was strangled.
 The bodies were found on 1 July 2018; in the early morning after the death.
 The police have ruled the deaths as mass suicide, with an angle of shared psychosis being investigated.